indianquant/WhatsApp-senti-chat/README.md

 ## Issues

-Please raise issues with any difficulties you finf
+Please raise issues with any difficulties you find.

 ## Sources